Sivamani-18/JS-Courses/README.md

 ```

 ### Object.assign()
 Copies all enumerable own properties from one or more source objects to a target object.
 It returns the target object.
+[Back To Top](#table-of-contents)
 ```javascript
 var target = { a: 1 };
 var source = { b: 2, c: 3 };